-Students entering the Graduate Program in Counseling Psychology (MFT concentration) at California Baptist University will be required to complete 24 hours of individual psychotherapy or 50 hours of group psychotherapy with a licensed psychotherapist.
+Students entering the Graduate Program in Counseling Psychology with a concentration in Professional Counseling (MFT Program) at California Baptist University will be required to complete 24 hours of individual psychotherapy or 50 hours of group psychotherapy with a licensed psychotherapist.
 This therapy must be done outside the campus community and may not include therapists who have any teaching relationship with California Baptist University.
-The Church Based Counseling Concentration does not include this requirement.
+The Professional Ministry concentration does not include this requirement.